bhaskar-mitra/bhaskar-mitra.github.io/_posts/2025-07-16-why-i-am-leaving-big-tech.md

 However, the news marked a moment of much bigger personal change for me as it prompted me to finally gather up enough courage to make a decision that I have been putting off for years.
 I am leaving big tech.

 I will no longer be pursuing any job opportunities in big tech or typical silicon-valley-type startups.
 This is not a decision that I am making lightly.
 In fact, the intention to leave big tech has been constantly on my mind for the last several years.
 I debated a lot about how openly I want to talk about my decision and finally convinced myself that it is important that I do.
-Conversations with friends, colleagues, and collaborators over the years have led me to believe that I am not alone in wrestling with this decision, and if that’s you then I want you to know that I see you, I know what you are going through, and if you need someone to talk to then please feel free to reach out.
+Conversations with friends, colleagues, and collaborators over the years have led me to believe that I am not alone in wrestling with this decision, and if that’s you then I want you to know that I see you and if you need someone to talk to then please feel free to reach out.

 Why _am_ I leaving big tech?
 There are several reasons.
 While I list them individually below, I believe they are the consequences of a structural and much more serious underlying problem: the unprecedented concentration of power in the hands of those in big tech who want to deliberately enact (or, at the very least, are incapable of imagining anything besides) a techno-fascist future.
 I believe that is the root cause for the momentous cultural and material changes that we are collectively witnessing sweeping across the industry.